gabe00122/jaxrl/README.md

 * Note: Agents can move through each other but not through obstacle tiles.

-### Grid Return (Communication)
-Same as Grid Return, but agents have additional actions to change their color.
-A turn is either a move turn (movement actions available) or a communication turn (color-change actions available) to avoid an opportunity cost for communicating.

-### Grid Return (Digging)
-Same as Grid Return, but agents can "dig" through obstacle tiles.
+Agents can "dig" through obstacle tiles.
 Moving into an obstacle removes the tile but adds a timeout before the agent can move again.

 https://github.com/user-attachments/assets/a98a9277-de7e-43a6-a0c2-d6b8856eba10